 The cluster of Jebel Jais Mountain is located at about 25kms from the Ras Al Khaimah City.
 These mountains have significantly very low temperatures even in the peak of summer months.
 Occasionally, snow falls heavily on the mountains of Ras Al Khaimah, which left the mighty Jebel Jais range under a covering of a vast thick white snow blanket.
-The severe cold at times on the peak of the cluster of Jebel Jais mountain that is situated at a great height of 5,700 feet, brings down to an extremely low temperature of -3 degree Celsius, when the snow blankets cover an area of over 5 kms.
+The severe cold at times on the peak of the cluster of Jebel Jais mountain that is situated at a great height of 5,700 feet, brings down to an extremely low temperature of -3 degree Celsius when the snow blankets cover an area of over 5 km.

 Khor Fakkan Beach

-Khor Fakkan is the most popular tourism spot of UAE, surrounded by many natural wonders like attractive beaches and huge mountains.
+Khor Fakkan is the most popular tourist spot of UAE, surrounded by many natural wonders like attractive beaches and huge mountains.
 It also exhibits coral outcrops that are suitable for snorkeling and diving.
 The beach has splendid white sand and is also safe for swimming.
 According to one of the sources, the name of this beach is referred to the shape of an area.
 “Khor” is usually the land extended between the two water bodies.
 “Fak” has the meaning of jaw, which in turn is referred to the land’s shape where the water gets touched.

 Wadi is the Arabic term which traditionally refers to a valley.
 In rare cases, it may have the reference of a dry riverbed which contains water during the times of heavy rain alone or just an intermittent stream.
-In the dry summer months, it would be really exciting to drive a four wheeler along the wadis and enjoy the natural and dramatic scenery of rocks, pools and greenery.
+In the dry summer months, it would be really exciting to drive a four-wheeler along the wadis and enjoy the natural and dramatic scenery of rocks, pools, and greenery.

-Though the United Arab Emirates is not much vast in terms of area, but the natural wonders that are present in these islands which include varied landscapes, sand dunes, oasis, mountains, valleys, beaches and many more, attract millions of tourists every year.
+Though the United Arab Emirates is not much vast in terms of area, the natural wonders that are present in these islands which include varied landscapes, sand dunes, oasis, mountains, valleys, beaches and many more, attract millions of tourists every year.